carbon-language/carbon-lang/flang/documentation/C++style.md

 Don't waste space on the screen with needless blank lines or elaborate block commentary (lines of dashes, boxes of asterisks, &c.).
 Write code so as to be easily read and understood with a minimum of scrolling.

+Avoid using assignments in controlling expressions of `if()` &c., even with the idiom of wrapping them with extra parentheses.
 ### C++ language
 Use *C++17*, unless some compiler to which we must be portable lacks a feature you are considering.